Jeffrey S. Evans & Assoc.

 His most recent turn as guest curator was in partnership with wife Beverley for the Virginia Quilt Museum.
 The Evanses contributed several textiles from their personal collection for the exhibit titled, Counterpanes and White Work of the Shenandoah Valley (on display from February 1 through May 12, 2012).
 Jeff also authored the accompanying exhibit catalogue, complete with an authoritative essay on the subject.

 Jeff is currently partnered with with Kurt C. Russ on The Virginia Safe Project, a multi-year research project focused on Shenandoah Valley punched-tin-paneled furniture that they launched in August 2010.
-Their findings will ultimately culminate in an exhibition at the Museum of the Shenandoah Valley (tentatively scheduled for February through August 2014) and illustrated catalogue.
+Their findings will ultimately culminate in an exhibition at the Museum of the Shenandoah Valley and illustrated catalogue.
+(The MSV exhibition is tentatively scheduled for February through August 2014).

 Beverley Evans served on the Board of Directors at the Virginia Quilt Museum in Harrisonburg, VA for 10 years, and currently serves on the Board at Fort Harrison, Inc. in Dayton, VA.